darisusu/tp/docs/UserGuide.md

 # FitBook User Guide

 ### Welcome Trainers!
+FitBook is a desktop app built for personal trainers and fitness coaches who manage multiple clients.
+It helps you stay organized, so that you can spend more time focusing on your clients' fitness journeys.

-**FitBook** is a **desktop app for managing clients**, optimized for use via a Command Line Interface (CLI) while retaining a modern Graphical User Interface (GUI).
-Whether you're tech-savvy or new to command-line tools, FitBook’s intuitive commands make it easy to track clients, payments, and progress — all at your fingertips.
+This is all done through a simple Command Line Interface (CLI) with a clean Graphical User Interface (GUI).

 **FitBook helps you:**
-- **Manage clianets information** – Store and update clients contact details, body statistics, and personal data.
+- **Manage clients information** – Store and update clients contact details, body statistics, and personal data.
 - **Track payments** – Monitor payment status and upcoming deadlines.
 - **Schedule sessions** – Organize one-off, weekly, biweekly, or monthly training sessions with automatic conflict detection.
 - **Track progress** – Record and update height, weight, body fat percentage, age, and gender data over time.